django-cms/django-filer/README-Finder.md

 # Django-Filer ("Finder" branch)

 The "Finder" branch of django-filer is a complete rewrite of the original **django-filer** project.
-It is 'work in progress' and is not yet ready for production use.
+It is 'work in progress' and not yet ready for production use.
 However, the code is in a state where it can be used for testing and development purposes.

 A rewrite was necessary because the original codebase was not maintainable anymore.
 Please read this